 The next options adjusting the matrix previews in the user interface.
 You can choose the width of the grid you can display in the previews (switching on off via the context menu on the previews) as well as the color of the grid and background.
-With the last option you can reset those preview options for all previews (including main and showmode) in one step.
+With the last option you can reset those preview options for all previews (including main and show mode) in one step.
+If your matrix is too big to display a grid within the small preview window, Jinx! will disable the grid on its own.

-When your matrix has a custom shape instead of a normal square you can set your preview windows to the same shape of your matrix patch with the "Only Draw patched Pixels in Preview" option.
+When your matrix has a custom shape instead of a normal square you can set your preview windows to the same shape of your matrix patch with the "Use Patch State for Pixel drawing" option.
 So you can create custom shapes by only patching the needed pixels inside the patch window.
+This will also draw monochrome patched pixel with grey values inside the previews.